 If using the bread maker for kneading the dough, keep the lid open to prevent the dough from warming too much and melting the butter.
 When the gluten is fully developed in the dough and it looks smooth, elastic and doesn't stick to the bowl as it spins around the bowl, stop kneading. - The dough will still stick to hands and everything else if allowed to stay for longer than 1 second, but when it spins around the bowl, you will see it pull away from the sides.

 Check for gluten development: Another way to make sure the gluten is developed (windowpane test) is to stretch a small piece of the dough into a square, creating a "window" - if the dough gets very thin, smooth and translucent and doesn't' tear in that window, the gluten is well developed.

 Add butter and salt: Next, add butter in halves, in small cubes and continue kneading until the butter is fully incorporated about 15-20 minutes.
 You might have to break the dough into small chunks to make the incorporation with the butter easier.

-Rise and chill: Allow the dough to rise at room temperature*** for 1 hour, then cover and chill for at least 4 hours or up to 2 days.
+Rise and chill: Allow the dough to rise at room temperature*** for 1 hour (or until almost doubled in size), then cover and chill for at least 4 hours or up to 2 days (note 4).